RenzoDD/digibyte-js/docs/encoding.md

 # Encoding

-The `bitcore.Encoding` namespace contains utilities for encoding information in common formats in the bitcoin ecosystem.
+The `digibyte.Encoding` namespace contains utilities for encoding information in common formats in the bitcoin ecosystem.

 ## Base58 & Base58Check